fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

         - `wxPython`

     Notes:
-        - Use in Google Colab is not highly functional.
-We recommend using an inexpensive alternative cloud provider such as CodeOcean or Lambda Cloud.
-We have tested these and `fastplotlib` works very well.
+        - `jupyter_rfb <https://github.com/vispy/jupyter_rfb>`_ does not work in Google Collab, see https://github.com/vispy/jupyter_rfb/pull/77
         - Non-blocking interactive Qt/PySide output is supported in ipython and notebooks, see the `interactive shells section in the user guide <http://fastplotlib.org/ver/dev/user_guide/guide.html#using-fastplotlib-in-an-interactive-shell>`_
-        - We do not officially support `jupyter notebook` through `jupyter_rfb`, this may change with notebook v7
+        - We do not officially support `jupyter notebook` through `jupyter_rfb` and strongly recommend using `jupyter lab`.
+Jupyter Notebook v7 might work, but this has not been extensively tested.
         - We only support `jupyterlab` for use in notebooks.
 This means that we do not support VSCode notebooks or any other python notebook platform.
 Jupyterlab is the most reliable way to use widget-based libraries in notebooks.